ivmarkov/rs-matter-embassy/rs-matter-embassy/README.md

 //!
 As the name suggests, this Matter stack assembly uses Wifi as the main transport,
 //! and thus BLE for commissioning.
 //!
 //!
-If you want to use Ethernet, utilize `EspEthMatterStack` instead.
+If you want to use Ethernet, utilize `EmbassyEthMatterStack` instead.
 //!
 If you want to use non-concurrent commissioning, utilize `EmbassyWifiNCMatterStack` instead
 //!
-(Alexa does not work (yet) with non-concurrent commissioning).
+(Note: Alexa does not work (yet) with non-concurrent commissioning.)
 //!
 //!
 The example implements a fictitious Light device (an On-Off Matter cluster).
 #![no_std]